An Evening with Silk Sonic at Park MGM: Reception and other shows

 The set was nominated for Favorite Residency at the 2023 iHeartRadio Music Awards but lost to Harry Styles's Love On Tour (2021–23).
-On August 10, 2022, a total of 12 out of 34 shows were reported, with 60,518 tickets, which meant the shows reported were sold out, and a gross of $18,311,526.
-The average ticket price was $302.58.
-As of May 2025, the residency's Las Vegas shows ranked among the "25 Biggest Concert Residencies of All Time" at number 20.
+As of May 2025, the residency's Las Vegas shows ranked among the "25 Biggest Concert Residencies of All Time", according to Billboard at number 20.
 It grossed $50.4 million from a total of 170,000 tickets sold in 34 shows.

-Silk Sonic, after playing their set on August 14, 2022, also performed a surprise concert at The Barbershop Cuts & Cocktails at the Cosmopolitan of Las Vegas, operated by MGM Resorts International.
-The duo joined "the house band", the 442's, and their set lasted for 15 minutes.
-They were wearing their "signature Silk costumes", while .Paak had a blonde wig and was holding red Solo cups during the show. and performed covers of Papa Roach's "Last Resort", the Outfield's "Your Love", and the Police's "Roxanne".
-Their band also played "along with a DJ set that included Clipse and Ja Rule".
+Silk Sonic, after playing their set on August 14, 2022, also performed a surprise concert at The Barbershop Cuts & Cocktails, a prohibition-style speakeasy and functioning barbershop, at the Cosmopolitan of Las Vegas, operated by MGM Resorts International.
+The duo joined the house band, the 442's, and their set lasted for 15 minutes.
+They were wearing their signature costumes, while .Paak had a blonde wig.
+They performed covers of Papa Roach's "Last Resort", the Outfield's "Your Love", and the Police's "Roxanne".
+Their band also played aside a DJ playlist, which featured Clipse and Ja Rule.
 Allie Gregory from Exclaim! commented, "The Papa Roach cover is pretty faithful — down to the early-aughts-style nasally vocals, which were mainly delivered by .Paak."
-American Songwriter Alex Hopper and Tom Breihan for Stereogum shared similar views, saying the duo made "Last Resort" not be a despair track with lyrics regarding suicide and made it "another party song".
+American Songwriter Alex Hopper and Tom Breihan for Stereogum shared similar views, saying the duo transformed "Last Resort" from a despair track with lyrics regarding suicide, to "another party song".

 Setlist

 The set list given below was performed on February 25, 2022.
-Rolling Stone also published a similar list, omitting the interludes and covers.